Jean-Pierre Papin: Bayern Munich

 In 1994, he was transferred to Bayern Munich for £2.1 million, but his first season was once again plagued by injuries.
 In his second season in Germany he was part of the side that won the UEFA Cup against Bordeaux, a club that Papin would join the following season.

-Later career

-With Bordeaux, he lost the 1997 Coupe de la Ligue final against Strasbourg.
-Papin's professional career ended in 1998 with Second Division side Guingamp.

 He was twice linked with clubs in England later in his playing career.
 First, in March 1994, he was a transfer target for Premier League side Tottenham Hotspur.
 Towards the end of his spell with Bordeaux in 1998, he was a target for ambitious Fulham, then a Division Two (third tier) side, and even expressed his desire to sign for the club.
 However, neither transfer ever happened and Papin finished his career without having spent any time in England.

+Bordeaux

+With Bordeaux, he lost the 1997 Coupe de la Ligue final against Strasbourg and lost the 1998 Coupe de la Ligue final.

+Guingamp

+Papin's professional career ended in 1998 with Second Division side Guingamp.

+Later career

 Papin finished his career as a player in the amateur club US Cap-Ferret between 2001 and 2004.
 Then, after five years of managing, he played in another amateur club, AS Facture-Biganos Boïen.

 International career

-Papin scored 30 goals for France in 54 matches.
+Papin was selected for the first time in the French team during the Toulon Tournament in 1985 in Marseille with the number 14, alongside Pascal Baills, Stéphane Paille, Gérald Passi, Franck Sauzée, Vincent Cobos and Jean-Christophe Thomas.
+The France team won the Toulon Tournament and successively defeated Spain (Jon Andoni Goikoetxea), Romania (Gheorghe Popescu), Ivory Coast (Joël Tiéhi) and England (Martin Allen).
+Papin finished as the tournament's top scorer and it was during the match against Spain that Papin scored his first official goal at the Stade Vélodrome.

 Papin earned his first cap in a friendly match against Northern Ireland in February 1986 and appeared at the 1986 World Cup.
 He scored twice in four games: first during France opening game against Canada (1–0) and then during France's victory against Belgium (4–2), helping France finish third.

-While Papin scored an impressive number of goals during his nine-year international career, his record for France is a mixed one.
-Papin was part of the "cursed generation" of French players that came between the Platini era of the 80's and the 1998 world champions boasting the likes of Zidane, Thuram and Henry.
-Despite some talented players, the France national team failed to qualify for the 1988 European Championship and for 1990 and 1994 World Cups – the latter after two humiliating defeats on home soil against Israel and Bulgaria.

-The French team did manage to qualify for the Euro 1992 in Sweden, with Papin scoring 9 goals during the qualifying round.
-However, France fared disappointingly in the final competition and did not make it past the group stage, despite Papin scoring twice.

-His last game for the national team was in 1995.